1 and 2 Astro Motel, 1725 Hwy. 17 S., Myrtle Beach 3. Golden Sands, 603 Ocean Blvd.

 1. Click on the burned building to view 7 photos - aftermath of the Georgetown fire, 9/25/12.
 2. and 3.
 Beach View Apts. located on N. Ccean Blvd. between 21st Ave N and 22 Ave.
 N 4.
 Sand Dollar, located at the corner of Chester St. and 6th Ave, North.
 Listed for sale in Dec.
 2013

 1. and 2.
 I took these two shots in Sept.
 2007 and came across them recently when I was looking for something else.
 In case you have not already guessed, this is the site of the former Pavilion.
 I wanted to get inside and search for any treasures I might find in the rubble, but it was totally fenced off.
 You'll find more Pavilion photos in the links at the bottom of this page.
 3. Suck Bang Blow (S.S.B.)
 Four Corners Murrells Inlet.
 It was sold to an investor and later demolished.
 This is how it looked 5/5/2014.
 4. Back of SBB, 5/20//2014.

 1. The old German Baden Band Organ was first on exhibit at the 1900 World Exposition in Paris.
 (Listen to the music!)
 Featuring 89 keys and 400 pipes, the organ offered various dancing tunes.
-It ran on a system more than 100 years ago - hand-fed cardboard sheet music.
+It ran on a system that was more than 100 years ago - hand-fed cardboard sheet music.
 After the Pavilion was demolished, the band organ was moved to Broadway at the Beach.
-But you won't see it there, and no one knows where it is, or if it is coming back.
+But you won't see it there, and no one knows where it is, or if it is ever coming back.
 2. Noel Court Motel, 312 - 6th Ave.
 N. 3.
 Victory Motel 202 S Ocean Blvd.
 4. Sand Bucket at 603 N. Ocean Blvd.

 1.Waikiki Village, 1500 S. Ocean Blvd.
 2. Atlantic Holiday, 403 6th Ave.
 S. 3.Southern Breeze Motel, 1901 S Ocean Blvd 4.
 The Oasis Motel 2 , 700 York St.